gmcninch-tufts/2024-Sp-Math087/course-assignments/MidRep1--2024-02-16--solution.md

                 if relay_costs(source,dest) != inf
                ]

+# we now get all the edges by concatenation of preceding lists
+#
 edges =  edges_source + edges_ship + edges_relay + edges_demand
 ```

 And we can use the `vertices` and `edges` to produce a diagram of the network
 flow, using `graphviz`.